regtay/Easy-Peasy/EasyPeasy.md

 direction but no *Chicken Dinner*

-On the hunt now, after using *The Cyber Swiss Army Knife*
+On the hunt now, after using *The Cyber Swiss Army Knife* no Luck.

 Now on to my backup tool *md5hashing.net* Well lets just say that *Swiss Army Knife was dull*